Does TUPE apply when a company is liquidated?

 If the company is entering liquidation, you may choose to wait until the company is officially in liquidation to avoid TUPE being applied.

-If the transfer takes place after liquidation, however, it will be deemed to have taken place under the supervision of an insolvency practitioner, which means TUPE will not apply.
+If the transfer takes place after liquidation, however, it will be deemed to have taken place under the supervision of an insolvency practitioner, which means TUPE may not apply.

 However, if the business sale takes place before the company is liquidated, employees will be unable to make claims via the National Insurance Fund and instead, you will become liable.